 This morning’s voyage is particularly pretty, with jungle-covered hills in the south bank.
 Reaching Guwahati by midday, we moor opposite the city and climb up to the pretty Aswaklanta temple before driving out to the temple ruins of Madan Kamdev, their erotic carvings being an indicator of the strong tantric traditions of the area.
 Return to the ship and cruise downstream to Sualkuchi either this very evening or the following morning.

-Walk through Sualkuchi, a bustling little town that is the centre of Assamese silk production, to visit weaving workshops.
-Witness the whole process of silk manufacture, from cocoon and spinning to dyeing and hand-weaving into exquisite mekhela chadars (a two-piece sari, the traditional attire of an Assamese woman).
-We then sail up to dock close to the great Saraighat bridge and take a tour of Guwahati, driving up Nilachal Hill to the Kamakhya temple.
-With its tantric rites and animal sacrifices, the more squeamish among us may prefer to content themselves with its exteriors.
-Visit the poignant Commonwealth War Graves, the museum and the bazaars.
+Take a walk through Sualkuchi, a bustling little town and the centre of Assamese silk production.
+Your visit to the weaving workshops is a rare opportunity to witness the whole process of silk manufacture, from cocoon and spinning to dyeing and hand-weaving into exquisite mekhela chadars (a two-piece sari, the traditional attire of an Assamese woman).
+You then sail up to dock close to the great Saraighat bridge and take a tour of Guwahati, driving up Nilachal Hill to the Kamakhya temple.
+With its tantric rites and animal sacrifices, the more squeamish may prefer to content themselves with its exteriors.
+Visit the poignant Commonwealth War Graves, the museum and the colourful bazaars.

 Disembark this morning and transfer to Guwahati airport for final departure.